GoogleChrome/developer.chrome.com/site/en/docs/apps/app_identity/index.md

 The <url-to-do-auth> is whatever the URL is to do auth to the provider from a website.
-For example, let us say that you are performing OAuth2 flow with a provider and have registered your app with client id 123456789012345 and you want access to user’s photos on the provider’s website:
+For example, let us say that you are performing OAuth2 flow with a provider and have registered your app with client id 123456789012345 and you want access to user's photos on the provider's website:
 `https://www.website-of-provider-with-user-photos.com/dialog/oauth?client_id=123456789012345& redirect_uri=https://abcdefghijklmnopqrstuvwxyzabcdef.chromiumapp.org/provider_cb&response_type=token&scope=user_photos`

 The provider will perform authentication and if appropriate, will show login and/or approval UI to